great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/advanced/identify_failed_rows_expectations.md

 ## Run Checkpoint using `result_format`

-To apply the updated `result_format` to every Expectation in a Suite, you can pass it directly to the `run()` method.
+To apply the updated `result_format` to every Expectation in your Suite, you can pass it directly to the `run()` method.

 ```python name="tests/integration/docusaurus/expectations/advanced/failed_rows_pandas.py run checkpoint"
 ```